Quantum Circuit Design for Decoded Quantum Interferometry: Results and Discussion

 \subsection{Simulation Results and Resource Metrics}

 With \(\ell=2\) fixed, the Unary Amplitude Encoding stage requires only three amplitude levels (with a register size of \(2^{\lceil \log_2 3\rceil} = 4\)).
 The Dicke state preparation, phase encoding, constraint encoding, and decoding stages are optimized accordingly.
-Table~\ref{tab:resource_comparison} summarizes the resource metrics in gate count, depth, and qubit usage obtained from our implementation when transpiled into our chosen gate set, namely \(\{Z,\;\mathrm{CNOT},\;R_x,\;R_z,\;R_y,\;\mathrm{SWAP}\}\), using the Qiskit Transpiler~\cite{ref14} rather than by directly counting the quantum runtime as in \cite{ref5}, since our experiments are performed in simulation.
+Table~\ref{tab:resource_comparison} summarizes the resource metrics in gate count, depth, and qubit usage obtained from our implementation when transpiled into our chosen universal gate set, namely \(\{Z,\;\mathrm{CNOT},\;R_x,\;R_z,\;R_y,\;\mathrm{SWAP}\}\), using the Qiskit Transpiler~\cite{ref14} rather than by directly counting the quantum runtime as in \cite{ref5}, since our experiments are performed in simulation.These basis gates align with the native instruction sets of leading quantum hardware—Pauli-\(Z\) rotations can be implemented virtually with zero error and duration, while CNOT and SWAP map directly to the two-qubit entangling operations on superconducting devices

 From Table~\ref{tab:resource_comparison}, we can see that the Dicke State Preparation subroutine has the largest gate count and depth among the circuit components for these smaller instances.
 However, because \(\ell=2\) remains constant for MaxCut, the overall Dicke state preparation cost grows only \emph{linearly} with \(m\).
 By contrast, the Constraint Encoding and Decoding steps scale \emph{polynomially} in \(m\), in line with their theoretical \(O(m^2)\) behavior (especially for the decoding).